G-EDM/G-EDM-v1-deprecated/README.md

 Work in progress.

-# G-RBL beta is out
+# G-RBL beta discovers the wild!

 Finally the G-RBL beta release is available!
 Check it out now.

 Added some parts to build a cheaper version: